 Porsche Taycan 0-62mph, top speed and acceleration

 With a maximum of 671bhp, the Taycan Turbo will hit 0-62mph in 3.2 seconds on its way to a top speed of 161mph.
 The top-spec Taycan Turbo S has the same electronically limited top speed, but with up to 751bhp at its disposal, it'll see off 0-62mph in just 2.8 seconds.
-Acceleration from 0-124mph takes 9.8 seconds, which is up there with the fastest cars on sale bar none.
+Acceleration from 0-124mph takes 9.6 seconds (down from 9.8 thanks to a March 2021 software update), which is up there with the fastest cars on sale bar none.